 La Chaux-de-Fonds is also a world-renowned centre of Art Nouveau.

 In 2009, La Chaux-de-Fonds and Le Locle, its sister city, were jointly awarded UNESCO World Heritage status for their exceptional universal value.”

-An “Art Nouveau” medal in remembrance of the rich heritage past of the city La Chaux-de-Fonds special mentioning of its 18th century renowned for lace-making industry, as meticulously and intricately designed by the engraver onto the focus on the youngling shooter of this medal.
+An “Art Nouveau” medal in remembrance of the rich heritage of the city La Chaux-de-Fonds back to its 18thcentury roots in the lace-making industry, as meticulously and intricately designed by the engraver onto the focus on the youngling shooter of this medal.